Homologically finite-dimensional objects in triangulated categories: Introduction

 \subsection{HFD-closed and Gorenstein categories}

-In general, not all homologically finite-dimensional $\cT$-modules are representable, that is the category~$\Dfd{\cT}$ is not always contained in~$\cT$.
-If, however, it does and the same holds for the opposite category~$\cT^\opp$, we call~$\cT$ {\sf hfd-closed} (Definition~\ref{def:hfd-closed}).
-It is easy to see that this holds for any (homologically) \emph{smooth} idempotent complete dg-category (see Lemma~\ref{lemma:sp-hfd}\ref{item:hfd-smooth}).
+If all homologically finite-dimensional dg-modules over~$\cT$ are representable, then the category~$\Dfd{\cT}$ is contained in~$\cT$.
+If this property holds both for~$\cT$ and the opposite category~$\cT^\opp$, we call~$\cT$ {\sf hfd-closed} (Definition~\ref{def:hfd-closed}).
+It is easy to see that this property holds for any (homologically) \emph{smooth} idempotent complete dg-category (see Lemma~\ref{lemma:sp-hfd}\ref{item:hfd-smooth}).

 For hfd-closed categories many definitions and constructions simplify.
 For instance, if~$\cT$ is hfd-closed, the abstract categories~$\Dfd{\cT}$ and~$\Dfd{\cT^\opp}$ can be replaced by simpler subcategories~\mbox{$\cT^\rhf,\cT^\lhf \subset \cT$}, see~\eqref{eq:ct-rhf-lhf}.
 Moreover, if~$\cA \subset \cT$ is a left or right admissible subcategory in an hfd-closed category~$\cT$, the operations~\eqref{eq:ladm-radm} take the simpler form